 - Repatriation of ashes from Europe – £400

-- Repatriation of ashes from rest of the world starts at £800
+- Repatriation of ashes from the rest of the world starts at £800

-Please note this service is provided by a third party, we simply connect you with our trusted partner.
+Please note we work with a third party to supply this service, we will connect you with our trusted partner once instructed to proceed.
 If you have any more questions, please feel free to contact us.

 Sending Ashes by post – Inside the UK

 We are happy to be able to provide a service for sending ashes within the UK.
 Our estimated costs are below, please do contact us for an accurate price and to arrange the collection.

 Mainland England and Wales collection and Delivery – varies on distance